datascisocial/datascisocial.github.io/content/en/docs/roadmap.md

 DONE | [2023&#x2011;01&#x2011;12](https://community.datasci.social/blog/2023-01-12/registrations-opened/) | Extend our server capacity one time to accommodate up to 500 active people
 DONE | [2023&#x2011;01&#x2011;12](https://community.datasci.social/blog/2023-01-12/registrations-opened/) | Open registrations (to grow until 300 active members)
 DONE | [2023&#x2011;02-28](https://community.datasci.social/blog/2023-02-28/donations-pages-opened/) |  Set up a donation page to help covering running costs
-PLANNED | | Once 300 active members reached, close registrations temporarily, monitor server load, and wait for some time for the community to stabilize before deciding on any next steps
+CONDITIONAL | | If at any point active members grow too fast, close registrations temporarily, monitor server load, and wait for some time for the community to stabilize before deciding on any next steps.
+Cap the number of active members at a level (order of magnitude 1000), so the community stays manageable.
 CONDITIONAL | | Depending on need: Adjust server rules and/or community documents CONDITIONAL | | Depending on need: Extend admin/mod team